ZipCodeCore/GoodJavaBadJava/Projects/Deal/README.md

 You can compile and run these sources by

-`javac *.java` in a terminal and then `java Deal` to run the compiled class.
-Make sure you are in the same directory as the source files. (do a `pwd` to check. or doa `ls` to that the java and class files are in the same directory)
+`javac *.java` in a terminal and then `java` "something" to run the compiled class.
+Make sure you are in the same directory as the source files.
+_do a `pwd` to check. or do a `ls` to check that the java and class files are in the this directory_

 ## BadDeal